-In the Life Care business of the HOYA Group, sales of eyeglass lenses decreased and those of contact lenses increased in health care related products.
-Meanwhile, sales of medical endoscopes remained on par with the preceding consolidated fiscal year and sales of intraocular lenses for cataracts increased substantially in medical related products.
-As a result, the Life Care business generated overall sales on par with the preceding consolidated fiscal year.
+In the Life Care business of the HOYA Group, sales of eyeglass lenses and contact lenses in health care related products, and sales of medical endoscopes and intraocular lenses for cataracts in medical related products decreased.
+As a result, overall sales in the Life Care business decreased.

-In the Information Technology business, sales in electronics related products of mask blanks for semiconductors increased substantially, while those of photomasks for liquid-crystal displays and semiconductors as well as glass substrates for hard disk drives also increased.
+In the Information Technology business, sales in electronics related products of mask blanks for semiconductors increased substantially, while sales of photomasks for FPD decreased and those of glass substrates for hard disk drives decreased slightly.
 Meanwhile, sales of imaging related products decreased.
-As a result, overall sales in the Information Technology business increased compared to the preceding consolidated fiscal year.
+As a result, overall sales in the Information Technology business increased.

-As a result, sales for the consolidated fiscal year ended March 2020 amounted to 576,546 million yen, a 1.9% increase year on year.
+As a result, sales for the consolidated fiscal year ended March 2021 amounted to 547,921 million yen, a 5.0% decrease year on year.